Keyboard shortcuts

 Hooks

 Hooks let you observe, modify, or block actions at key points in the agent lifecycle.
-Use them for auditing, policy enforcement, notifications, and custom integrations.
+Use them for auditing, policy enforcement, prompt injection filtering, notifications, and custom integrations.

 How Hooks Work